Blog

 ·

 “Fight for Simplicity” has always been our motto.
 Personally, that has meant I want to keep simplifying my code.
-This post is an example of that effort.
+This post is an example of that effort, showcasing how Vaadin and Spring AI simplify the integration of AI into Java applications.

 Revisiting AI integration in Vaadin applications

 A year ago, you could read about Harnessing Generative AI for Business Applications.
 This insightful post explored the potential of integrating AI into Vaadin applications, highlighting practical tips and examples.
-Then Marcus wrote a series building a chatbot for documentation.
-Given the rapid advancements in AI technology, things are getting simpler every day, and it's time to revisit this topic and update the starting point for developers.
+Then, Marcus wrote a series building a chatbot for documentationSince then, AI technology has evolved rapidly, simplifying development.
+It’s time to revisit this topic with a fresh approach for Java AI applications.

 Since Vaadin Flow is a Java framework for building modern web applications, its ease of use and strong integration capabilities make it an excellent choice for developers looking to add sophisticated features to their apps.
-The Spring AI project, on the other hand, provides a straightforward way to incorporate AI functionalities.
-By merging these two technologies, you can create dynamic, responsive applications with minimal effort.
-So, this is what we use:
+Spring AI, on the other hand, provides a straightforward way to incorporate AI functionalities.
+By merging these two technologies, you can create dynamic, responsive Java AI applications with minimal effort.

 • Vaadin Flow: For building the UI and layout.
 Vaadin handles the WebSocket-based communication.

-• Vaadin Add-ons: We use MarkdownMessage from the Viritin add-on to show nicely formatted output.
+• Vaadin Add-ons: We'll use MarkdownMessage from the Viritin add-on to show nicely formatted output.

 • Spring AI: For integrating AI capabilities.